-You want photography to be easy but you have a new camera and it has lots of buttons, dials and knobs and you haven’t got a clue what they all do and the manual is ½ inch thick.
-Not exactly bedtime reading for sure – and that is just the English bit!
+You want photography to be easy but you have a new camera and it has lots of buttons, dials and knobs and you haven’t got a clue what they all do.
+Then, the manual is ½ inch thick, or you have to search through a disk Not exactly bedtime reading for sure – and that is just the English bit!
 Or, you have never moved away from the auto settings because you worry that you might get it wrong.
 Or, you want to explore the capabilities of your camera.
 You know something else is possible but don’t know how.

 Great!
 That’s where we can help with our Digital Photography Courses.